matt-esqueda/Deduper-matt-esqueda/Part_1/pseudocode.md

 - Open the output sam file which will be written to.
     - Open the input file to read from
-        -Iterate through the file by line
+        - Iterate through the file by line
-            -The first column will contain the UMI, discard the read if the UMI is not in the known list.
+            - The first column will contain the UMI, discard the read if the UMI is not in the known list.
-            -Go chromosome by chromosome and look for reads that have the same POS (possible to reset dict for each chromosome??)
+            - Go chromosome by chromosome and look for reads that have the same POS (possible to reset dict for each chromosome??)
-                -Will need a way to identify soft clipping, probably a function to recognize and adjust the POS accordingly?
+                - Will need a way to identify soft clipping, probably a function to recognize and adjust the POS accordingly?
-                    -Add that POS to the dictionary, along with the UMI and strand (+ or -) as tuple value -Will probably need a funtion(s) to return this information from the line directly -If that entry already exist in the dictionary, continue (don't add to dictionary) -Should result in a dictionary containing all of the unique reads for the SAM file (I think this will work, might have to adjust the data structure)
+                    - Add that POS to the dictionary, along with the UMI and strand (+ or -) as tuple value
+                    - Will probably need a funtion(s) to return this information from the line directly -If that entry already exist in the dictionary, continue (don't add to dictionary) -Should result in a dictionary containing all of the unique reads for the SAM file (I think this will work, might have to adjust the data structure)